alan-turing-institute/PDSampler.jl/docs/src/examples/ex_lbps1.md

 # Local BPS (Chain of Gaussians)

-(*the code for this example can be found [here](https://github.com/alan-turing-institute/PDMP.jl/blob/master/test/ex_lbps1.jl)*, note that the doc rendered here was automatically generated, if you want to fix it, please do it in the julia code directly*)
+(*the code for this example can be found [here](https://github.com/alan-turing-institute/PDMP.jl/blob/master/test/ex_lbps1.jl), note that the doc rendered here was automatically generated, if you want to fix it, please do it in the julia code directly*)

 The approach to using the local BPS is much the same as for the global one except that you need to specify a `FactorGraph`.
-That object will contain the structure of the factor graph (which factor is connected to which variables) as well as the list of all factors (which have a `lgradll` and `nextevent` since each factor can be seen individually as a small BPS).
+That object will contain the structure of the factor graph (i.e.: which factor is connected to which variables) as well as the list of all factors (which have a `lgradll` and `nextevent` since each factor can be seen individually as a small BPS).

-Let's declare a chain of bivariate gaussians:
+Below, we show how to declare a chain of bivariate gaussians:
 ```julia
 using PDMP
 nfac = 3 # number of factors